 – HTTPS or HyperText Transfer Protocol Secure is a secure extension protocol that allows users to access web pages through a browser.

-The next criteria are derived from a series of indicators - web vitals - introduced by Google in May 2020.
+The next criteria are derived from a series of indicators known as web vitals.
 They make it possible to measure, quantify and translate into a score the quality of the user’s experience on a web page, particularly in terms of page loading, interactivity and page content stability.

 – The LCP, Largest Contentful Paint, is an indicator of how long it takes the browser to display the first part of the content of a web page.
 A good score is between 0 and 2 seconds.